code-and-effect/effective_test_bot/README.md

 Adds many additional assertions and quality of life helper functions.

-Provides a curated set of minitest, capybara, and rails testing gems and a well configured `test_helper.rb` file.
+Provides a curated set of minitest and capybara focused rails testing gems and a well configured `test_helper.rb` file.

 Run `rake test:bot:environment` to validate your testing environment.
 Ensures that all fixtures and seeds are properly initialized.
 Makes sure database transactions and web sessions correctly reset between tests.